-There’s no stopping Porsche’s electric car juggernaut as its next offering is in the form of the Porsche Taycan Cross Turismo electric estate.
-Previewed by the Mission E Cross Turismo Concept at the 2018 Geneva Motor Show, the Taycan Cross Turismo will be the second all-electric car from Porsche and is expected to be unveiled as a 2021 model towards the end of 2020.
+Previewed by the Mission E Cross Turismo Concept at the 2018 Geneva Motor Show, the Taycan Cross Turismo will be the second all-electric car from Porsche and is expected to be unveiled in early 2021.
 Porsche has also confirmed the launch of a fully-electric Macan in 2022 and by 2025, the company is planning to have more than 50 per cent of its sales to come from electric cars (fully-electric and plug-in hybrid).
-It is however not looking to fit battery packs to smaller models Boxster and Cayman.
+However, it is not looking to fit battery packs to smaller models Boxster and Cayman.

-The Taycan Cross Turismo is expected to get the exact same variants as its electric sibling, so there will be 4S, Turbo and Turbo S versions on the brochure.
+The Taycan Cross Turismo is expected to get the same (global) variants as its electric sibling, and so, there should be 4S, Turbo and Turbo S versions on the brochure.
 The Taycan Turbo versions currently get a 93.4 kWh Performance battery Plus pack, that offers a range of up to 450 km per charge.
 It is unclear if Porsche will be going for an adjusted output to neutralize the difference in the size of the Cross Turismo.